 Before council discussed the resolution, Brennan read a formal apology to residents of University Heights at the meeting that he released to media April 26.
 He said it would be inappropriate for him to preside over that part of the meeting and stepped aside to allow council president Michele Weiss to chair that portion of the meeting.
-There were 70 screens on the call for the meeting held virtually because of the COVID-19 pandemic.
+There were 70 screens on the call for the virtual meeting.

-The resolution to publicly reprimand the mayor came from Weiss.
+The resolution to censure, or publicly reprimand the mayor came from Weiss.

 “It truly pains me to read this resolution,” Weiss said in her introductory remarks.
 “I will not stand by when my constituents and colleagues are not respected.”